Website Migration

 Monitor issues, fix edge cases, stabilize performance, and define a roadmap

-Migration is the Technical Part; The Website is the Whole System
+Migration Is The Technical Part — The Website Is the Whole System

 Even in “pure” migrations, teams often want to improve more than infrastructure.